csev/dj4e-market/README.md

     pip install -r requirements52.txt
     python -m django --version

 Your Django version should be `5.2` or later.
+If you are on Django `4.x` or `6.x` this repository will likely not work.
+Check to see if there are other branches that match your version of Django.

 You will notice that in this project, the project-wide `settings.py` and project-wide `urls.py` is in a folder called `market/config` not `market/market`.